tehcortez/ChatbotChallenge/README.md

 ## Introduction

-This is a chatbot app application using the Zend Framework MVC layer and module systems.
+This is a Chatbot application using the Zend Framework MVC layer and module systems.
 This application was designed to test my knowledge of web technologies and assess my ability to create robust PHP web applications with attention to software architecture​ and security.